An Evening with The Andy Statman Trio

 Andy Statman with his Kimble Mandolin.
 Photo credit: Arianys Wilson - www.nanynany.com

 It's Tuesday, July 31 and I'm standing in front of the Charles Street Synagogue in the West Village, New York City.
 I'm here to attend a performance by the Andy Statman Trio in the venue that has served as their home base since 1999.
 A number of years have passed since my only other visit and I've decided to share the experience.

 I arrive just after 8:00 p.m. knowing seating is limited and there's an 8:30 start time.
 By 8:15 I begin to wonder if the gig has been cancelled, and by 8:20 there are 25-30 people lined up outside a building that's still locked.
 They look unconcerned so I go with the flow.
-Punctuality can be a very loosely observed phenomenon in the hands of musicians.
+Musicians, after all, take pride in being late.

 At 8:26 Andy and his long-time friend and Charles St. Synagogue president Herman Lowenhar arrive in a small compact car.
 The building is unlocked and a hand-lettered sign with the words "Bluegrass Tonight" and a drawing of Andy with mandolin is hung on a fence in front of the building.